 Honey bee queens exhibit a polyandry mating behavior whereby several males simultaneously father bees in the hive.
 Scientists believe that bee polyandry improves colony fitness by increasing genetic diversity.
-Colonies that are genetically diverse increase the overall bee population because they have a higher population, foraging activity, and food supplies.
+Genetically diverse colonies increase the overall bee population because they have a higher population, foraging activity, and food supplies.

-Their wax gland becomes active in their second week, and now they start to help with building and repairs of the comb.
+Their wax glands become active in their second week, and now they start to help with the building and repairs of the comb.
 Workers' wax glands become active, and they help build and repair the comb while continuing to tend the queen and feed other workers.